This past Friday my self-assigned task was to drop off

 think of too much of a worse place for that to happen; except maybe inside the

 Cassiar tunnel, LOL.
-Embarrassingly, fuel drainages have been a bit of a
+Embarrassingly, unexpected fuel drainages have been a bit of a

 running commentary with this motorcycle (no fuel gauge).
 I immediately tapped